SC to hear on Sep 23 Ahmed Patel's plea against petition challenging his RS election | Devdiscourse

 Till the apex court decided the maintainability of the election petition, there was a need for stay of proceedings in the high court, they said.
 Patel has challenged the order of the Gujarat High Court's by which it had dismissed his plea questioning the maintainability of Rajput's election petition.

 Earlier, the apex court had declined to interfere with the October 26, 2018 order of the high court which had said that Rajput's allegations required a trial.
-Patel has filed three appeals against the orders of the high court which were tagged together by the apex court on July 22.
+Patel has filed three appeals against the orders of the high court which were tagged together by the apex court on July 22 for final disposal on August 6.

 The apex court had also clarified earlier that the ongoing trial would continue and the parties can go ahead with recording evidence.
 The apex court on January 3 had asked Patel to face trial on Rajput's election petition challenging the Election Commission's decision to invalidate the votes of the two rebel MLAs.